GoogleCloudDataproc/flink-bigquery-connector/TROUBLESHOOT.md

 The details of the metrics supported so far are available in the [README](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/blob/main/README.md#flink-metrics).

-An overview of records seen by the writer, number of records successfully written to BigQuery would enable users to track the flow of records through their application.
+An overview of records seen by the writer and number of records successfully written to BigQuery would enable users to track the flow of records through their application.
 Comparison of the counts would help troubleshoot if records are being seen by the Sink (Writer) at all, are being serialized and send to the Write API and if BigQuery is able to write